micmejia/bible-dump/NKJV/Numbers/Num 30.md

 "Or if a woman makes a vow to the Lord, and binds _herself_ by some agreement while in her father's house in her youth,

 ###### 4
-and her father hears her vow and the agreement by which she has bound herself, and her father [^a]holds his peace, then all her vows shall stand, and every agreement with which she has bound herself shall stand.
+and her father hears her vow and the agreement by which she has bound herself, and her father holds his peace, then all her vows shall stand, and every agreement with which she has bound herself shall stand.

 ###### 5
 But if her father overrules her on the day that he hears, then none of her vows nor her agreements by which she has bound herself shall stand; and the Lord will release her, because her father overruled her.